Skip to main content

 The deadline component is used to create hype and/or FOMO around your promotion.
 There are two types of counters.

 • Countdown Timer: The timer counter should be used for short deadlines, to have the visitor perform a certain action within the same session.
-For example "Special offer!
+For example, "Special offer!
 Only Valid for 15 minutes and 27 seconds".

 • Countdown Deadline: The deadline counter should be used for longer deadlines, eg. deadlines a couple of days, weeks from now.
-For example "Summer edition will be released in 4 days 3 hours 26 minutes".
+For example, "Summer edition will be released in 4 days 3 hours 26 minutes".

-Coupon Code
+Coupon Code & Unique Coupon Code

 The Coupon Code components are dynamic components where you can add your discount code together with a copy button, which has built-in copy functionality, ie. when clicked, the code will be copied.